-This manual has been compiled to help you operate your boat with safety and pleasure.
-It contains details of the boat, the equipment supplied or fitted, its systems, and information on its operation and maintenance.
-Please read it carefully and familiarize yourself with the boat before using it.
+This manual has been compiled to help you operate your craft with safety and pleasure.
+It contains details of the craft, the equipment supplied or fitted, its systems, and information on its operation and maintenance.
+Please read it carefully and familiarize yourself with the craft before using it.

-If this is your first boat, or if you are changing to a type of boat you are not familiar with, for your own comfort and safety, please ensure that you obtain handling and operating experience before "assuming command" of the boat.
+If this is your first craft, or if you are changing to a type of craft you are not familiar with, for your own comfort and safety, please ensure that you obtain handling and operating experience before "assuming command" of the craft.
 Your dealer or national sailing federation or yacht club will be pleased to advise you of local sea schools or competent instructors.

-PLEASE KEEP THIS MANUAL IN A SECURE PLACE, AND HAND IT OVER TO THE NEW OWNER WHEN YOU SELL THE BOAT.
+PLEASE KEEP THIS MANUAL IN A SECURE PLACE, AND HAND IT OVER TO THE NEW OWNER WHEN YOU SELL THE CRAFT.